 Howard took over the bank in the heart of the Great Depression, a period when the economic crisis threatened local and state government.
-When the state of Missouri could not make its payroll or offer relief, so Howard Cook agreed to make a $1 Million loan available to the state.
-Meanwhile, the bank continued to operate without any changes, and was one of two banks in Jefferson City that survived the Depression.
+When the state of Missouri could not make its payroll, or offer relief, Howard Cook agreed to make a $1 Million loan available to the state.
+Meanwhile, the bank continued to operate without any changes, and was one of the two banks in Jefferson City that survived the Depression.

 Like his father before him, Howard Cook passed along the leadership of the bank to his son, Sam B. Cook in 1961.
 A veteran of World War II, and a graduate of Yale University, Cook presided over unprecedented expansion of the bank and its operations.

-The company was renamed Central Trust Bank in 1969, and then shortened to Central Bank in 1987.
+The company was renamed The Central Trust Bank in 1969, and then shortened to Central Bank in 1987.

-Cook, who served as Chairman of both Central Trust Bank and Central Bancompany starting in 1981, continued the bank’s family legacy when he named his son, S. Bryan Cook, Chief Executive officer in 2008.
+Cook, who served as a chairman of both Central Trust Bank and Central Bancompany starting in 1981, continued the bank’s family legacy when he named his son, S. Bryan Cook, Chief Executive officer in 2008.

 Forbes Magazine began its Best Banks in America list in 2008 to rank the safest and most stable banks in America during the financial crisis.
 Forbes included Central Bancompany as a top ten bank in the country to illustrate strength and stability during the Great Recession.